Macrometacorp/docs/docs/streams/store-rdbms-plugin.md

 ```sql
 select creditcardno, country, transaction, amount from TriggerStream#rdbms:query('SAMPLE_DB', 'creditcardno string, country string,transaction string, amount int', 'select * from where country=?', countrySearchWord, true)
 insert into recordStream;
 ```

 ## Store

 The Store function can create and edit event tables, configure the table's data sources and connections, and insert, update, or delete data from the tables.
-It requires read-write permissions on connected datasources.
+It requires read-write permissions on connected data sources.

-### Parameters
+### Store Parameters

 Insert the following parameters into the provided [template](#template) to create a Store function.